mr-3/mrcube-en-docs/docs/source/user_manual.rst

 When the users input a URI that is not defined in the **[Class Editor]**, **[RDF(S) contents management]** dialog is shown as shown in :numref:`rdf-and-rdfs-management-dialog`.
 In the RDF(S) contents management dialog, the users can select Rename or Create.

-When the users click the **[ClassEdit]** button, the type of an RDF resource is selected and the attributes of the type of the RDF resource are shown in the **Attribute Dialog**.
+When the users click the **[Class Edit]** button, the type of an RDF resource is selected and the attributes of the type of the RDF resource are shown in the **Attribute Dialog**.

 .. _attr-rdf-res-type:
 .. figure:: figures/attribute_dialog_rdf_resource_type.png